tedkim97/tedkim97.github.io/_posts/2019-8-29-custom_chocolate_mold.md

 # The Ideal Chocolate is Tempered
 I *assumed* that if you melted chocolate it would cool down pack to its original form.
 Meaning melting good chocolate => good chocolate.
 However, it's much more complicated than that.

-A good chocolate bar is **tempered** which is defined by a glossy appearance, firmness, and makes a sound when you break it.
-On the other hand, untempered has a dull finish, melts in your hands, and after a few days can develop a weird look and texture (which is when the chocolate "blooms" [^1].
+A good chocolate bar is **tempered** which is defined by a glossy appearance, firmness, and sound when broken.
+On the other hand, untempered has a dull finish, soft at room temperature, melts in your hands, and after a few days can develop a weird look and texture (which is when the chocolate "blooms" [^1]).
 We can see an example below of the visual differences between a piece of tempered and untempered chocolate.

 [^1]: Personally, I think bloomed chocolate tastes fine, but the texture definitely makes it an unpleasant experience.